josd/os/README.md

-> [!NOTE]
-> Current development is going on at https://github.com/eyereasoner/eye/tree/master/nexus
+⚠️ ** Current development is going on at https://github.com/eyereasoner/eye/tree/master/nexus **

 # ono